argoproj-labs/hera/docs/examples/post_init_hooks.md

-# Post init hooks
+# Post Init Hooks

 This example showcases how to register two global workflow hooks, which will modify the workflow post-init.

-See `hera.global_config.WorkflowHook` for the `Protocol` specification of the hook implementation/type signature.
+See `hera.global_config.WorkflowHook` for the `Protocol` specification of the hook implementation/type signature

 ```python
 from hera import GlobalConfig, Task, Workflow